Travel and Accommodations

-A block of rooms is being held for conference participants at Best Western Lawrence, located just south of the University of Kansas (1.5 miles away).
-Guest are able to book rooms by calling the hotel directly at 785 843 9100 or by using the Group Block URL Book your room well in advance—after June 23, 2018, any unreserved rooms that remain within this block will be released.
+A block of rooms is being held for conference participants at the University Inn, located just south of the University of Kansas (1.5 miles away).
+Guest are able to book rooms by calling the hotel directly at 785 843 9100.
+Inform the hotel you are part of the Earth Educators' Rendezvous group block.
+Book your room well in advance—after June 23, 2018, any unreserved rooms that remain within this block will be released.
 Guest check-in time is 3:00pm; let the hotel know if you will need other arrangements for early arrival.
 Rates are $89 before taxes.
 Includes complimentary breakfast.
 It is recommended that you either have a vehicle or take advantage of local transportation if you opt to stay at this hotel (it is a 1.5 mile walk).

 You are also welcome to arrange lodging for yourself at other venues.
 For additional lodging options, visit where to stay in Lawrence.